 Test 3: Push-ups

 Position yourself stomach down on the floor.
 Put your hands down, keep your body straight, face forward, and push yourself up with your arms.
 Do as many push-ups as you can.
 To pass the test you must do a minimum of 15 push-ups if you are a man, or 3 regular push-ups, or 15-knee push-ups if you are a woman.

 Test 4: The Toe Touch

 This will test your flexibility.
 On the floor, sit with your legs pressed together in front of you.
 Bend forward as far as you can, but without straining yourself.
 Make sure not to push yourself too hard, as injury could occur.
 Measure how far your fingers are from your toes.
 To pass the test, be able to reach within 6 inches to your toes.

 Test 5: The Wall Squat

-Now to measure the strength of you leg muscles.
-Lean against a wall then bend your legs until you are in a squatting position with your knees at a 90 degree angle.
+Now to measure the strength of your leg muscles.
+Lean against a wall then bend your legs until you are in a squatting position with your knees at a 90-degree angle.
 Once in this position start the timer and hold as long as you can.
 Once you slide to the floor stop timing.
 To pass the test, last at least 1 minute.

 Test 6: Bicep Curls